MolSSI-Education/molssi-education.github.io/getting-started-machine-learning-archive.md

 **This page is no longer maintained.**

 1. Build the breadth of ML knowledge by taking a FULL course in ML, ideally a graduate level at STAT/MATH/CS departments.
 If not available, then take a complete online course (as described in this guide).
-2. Never reply solely on notebooks or online tutorials to learn the basics to avoid the common knowledge gaps.
+2. Never rely solely on notebooks or online tutorials to learn the basics to avoid the common knowledge gaps.
 Think of a researcher with zero statistical knowledge trying to learn just from tutorials, surely their published analysis will have serious flaws.

 ### Recommended Book: